-In the US in 2020, there were an expected > 17,500 new cases of oropharyngeal cancer.
+In the US in 2020, there were an expected > 18,000 new cases of oropharyngeal cancer (1 General reference Oropharyngeal cancer refers to cancer of the tonsil, base and posterior one third of the tongue, soft palate, and posterior and lateral pharyngeal walls.
+Squamous cell carcinoma comprises over... read more ).
 Although the incidence of oropharyngeal cancer is increasing, its cure rates are also improving.
 The male:female ratio is > 2.7:1.

-HPV type 16 causes 60% of oropharyngeal cancers, and patients have become younger (median age 57 years, and bimodal peaks at 30 years and 55 years) as HPV infection has emerged as an etiology.
-The number of sexual partners and frequency of oral sex are important risk factors.
+HPV type 16 causes 60% of oropharyngeal cancers, and patients have become younger (median age 57 years, and bimodal peaks at 30 years and 55 years) as HPV infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more has emerged as an etiology.
+The number of sex partners and frequency of oral sex are important risk factors.
 The risk of developing oropharyngeal cancer is 16 times higher in HPV-positive patients.
 In Europe and North America, HPV infection accounts for about 70 to 80% of oropharyngeal cancers.

 As with most head and neck cancers, non-HPV related oropharyngeal cancer is more common among older men, with a median age of 61.
 Tobacco and alcohol remain important risk factors for oropharyngeal cancer.
 Patients who smoke more than 1.5 packs/day have about a 3-fold increased risk of cancer, and patients who drink 4 or more drinks/day have about a 7-fold increased risk.
 People who both drink and smoke heavily have 30 times the risk of developing oropharyngeal cancer.